Getting started with pyrenew

 samples from MyRandVar

-adding random variables to be estimated (first case) or just retrieving
+random variables to be estimated (first example) or just retrieving some

 The Model